Appendix

 - Salma's incredible Lebanese food and nice ambiance on the water.
 This is our favorite restaurant in Lagos

-- Thai Thai - amazing Thai food.
+- TT - amazing Thai food in Victoria Island and great ambiance.
 Great for vegetarians and carnivores alike.
-Currently delivery only while they open a new space.

 - Yellow Chilli - well known spot for Nigerian favorites

-- Sherlaton, Spice Route, or Cafe Potoba - good traditional Indian
+- Sherlaton, Spice Route, or Cafe Potoba - good traditional Indian.
+Cafe Potoba has dosa!

-- Pitstop - bike themed cafe with a bike shop upstairs
+- Pitstop - bike themed cafe with a bike shop upstairs.
+They have an outlet in VI and also a cafe in Ikoyi

 - Shiro - pan Asian in the Landmark complex.
 Exceptional service and very vegetarian friendly